hemansnation/hemansnation/README.md

 🔭 Innovative Data Scientist with 6+ years of experience in Software Development and Data Science.
 Working on reinforcing business solutions with Artiﬁcial Intelligence.
 Eager to bring expertise to solving challenging new problems.<br>

-  •	5+ years of experience in Software Development including Analysis, Design, Development and Testing of various applications in JavaScript and Python environments.
+  •	5+ years of experience in Software Development including Analysis, Design, Development and Testing of various applications in JavaScript and Python environments.<br>
-  •	Experience in Functional and Object-Oriented Programming style of Python and Javascript.
+  •	Experience in Functional and Object-Oriented Programming style of Python and Javascript.<br>
-  •	Got good exposure to UI design using Adobe Photoshop, Adobe Illustrator, Performed slicing	and dicing to convert a Photoshop design into a fully functional HTML, CSS and JS enabled website.
+  •	Got good exposure to UI design using Adobe Photoshop, Adobe Illustrator, Performed slicing	and dicing to convert a Photoshop design into a fully functional HTML, CSS and JS enabled website.<br>
-  •	Expertise in Full Web Stack libraries like ReactJS, NodeJS, ExpressJS, Django.
+  •	Expertise in Full Web Stack libraries like ReactJS, NodeJS, ExpressJS, Django.<br>
-  •	Knowledge of Service Oriented Architecture (SOA).
+  •	Knowledge of Service Oriented Architecture (SOA).<br>
-  •	Worked for industry clients and have experience working with healthcare clients, artificial intelligence companies, finance clients and the education sector.
+  •	Worked for industry clients and have experience working with healthcare clients, artificial intelligence companies, finance clients and the education sector.<br><br>

 ⚡ Understanding requirements of the institution and consult for the projects, academic, research papers, tools recommendation to enhance the performance with      Artiﬁcial Intelligence and Machine Learning.<br>